Carcraftz/speedlearn-cli/README.md

 - Download MP4 videos and convert them to MP3 format
 - Transcribe audio files using the Groq API (Whisper model)
+- Generate detailed notes and minutia using the Anthropic Claude API
 - Efficient file handling with caching to avoid redundant operations

 ## Prerequisites